+Learning Outcomes:

-Learning Outcomes: To let the students know about the various exponents of the Human values to provide the basic premises and approach of the professional Ethics To provide the human values -lessons from the lives and the teaching of Great Leaders and Reformers.
+• To let the students know about the various exponents of the Human values to provide the and Reformers.

+• To provide the human values -lessons from the lives and the teaching of Great Leaders minimum of 75% attendances is a must failing which a student may not be permitted to appear in

 Students are expected to attend all lectures in order to be able to fully benefit from the course.
-A minimum of 75% attendances is a must failing which a student may not be permitted to appear in examination.
+A